 6. Do you have an individual learning plan and development objectives?
 Yes / No Comments: 7.
 Were you aware of preceptorship before joining the organisation?
-How? eg. HEI, Yes / No preceptorship lead, job interview, student conference 1007110 If yes, please tell us how you became aware of preceptorship: ······································ 8.
-What have you anioused about your first months? о.
-What have you enjoyed about your first months?
-Comments: Comments.
+How? eg. HEI, Yes / No ٠. preceptorship lead, job interview, student conference 1007110 If yes, please tell us how you became aware of preceptorship: in yes, piedee ton do now you became aware or preceptorship.
+8. What have you enjoyed about your first months?
+Comments: 0 How would you have changed chout your first month?
 9. How would you have changed about your first month?
 Comments: 10.
 Any other comments or feedback?
-Comments:
+10. Comments: Commens.

-Thank you for completing this feedback form.
+Thank you for completing this feedback form